cdrobich/WEN_github/README.md

 # WEN_github
-repo to accompany the WEN Project-based workflows with GitHub workshop
+Repo to accompany the WEN Project-based workflows with GitHub workshop